Clarenceptl/Clarenceptl/README.md

 - 🎓 My different projects are mainly school or personal projects.
 - 🔭 I’m currently working on school projects
 - 👨🏻‍💻 I am an intern in a start-up about company mutuals
-- 📫 How to reach me: potel.clarence@gmail.com or linkedin below
+- 📫 How to reach me: potel.clarence@gmail.com or linkedin

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='40'>](https://www.linkedin.com/in/clarence-potel/)